thiagopbueno/dbn-pp/README.md

 where the constants are such that:

 * N is the total number of variables
-* P is the total number of variables in the prior model
-* T is the total number of variables in the transition model
+* T is the total number of variables in the 2TBN model
 * S is the total numver of variables in the sensor model

-Please note that N = T + S and P <= N.
+Please note that N = T + S.
 The width of a factor refers to the cardinality of its scope/domain and its size is the number of possible instantiations of its scope/domain variables.

 Comments are allowed anywhere and start with '#' sign and go until the end of the line.
 Whitespaces are ignored.